jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 We have a mental health crisis in the U.S., and it’s a crisis of **high need**.

-More than one in five adults suffer from some form of mental illness including substance use disorders.
+More than **one in five adults** suffer from some form of mental illness including substance use disorders.

+Mental illnesses overall are the leading cause of years of healthy life lost.

 <!--image of city with population of 100,000;  Or a personal connection?-->
-Almost 100,000 people have died from drug overdoses in the past 12 months alone.
+And in the past 12 months alone, almost **100,000 people** have died from drug overdoses.

-And mental illnesses are the leading cause of years of healthy life lost in the U.S.

 ---